techmaharaj/scalekit-guide/docs/single-sign-on/quickstart-sso.md

 Here's a description of how it works:

-1. The user attempts to login to your application and access resources.
+1. A user initiates a login to your application.
-2. Based on the user’s unique identity (typically, this is email address, but can be any unique id), your application detects that this user needs to be authenticated via Single Sign-on.
-Your application will redirect the user to Scalekit’s Authorization URL and pass the user’s email address or the organization ID.
+2. Your application recognizes the need for SSO and redirects the user to Scalekit's Authorization URL and pass their unique identifier, which could be user's email address or the organization ID.
-3. Based on the user details provided, Scalekit detects the SSO configuration and redirects the user to the respective organization’s identity provider (using SAML or OIDC)
+3. Based on the user details provided, Scalekit determines the appropriate SSO configuration and redirects the user to the organization’s identity provider
-4. The identity provider authenticates the user in the identity system
+4. The user is authenticated by their IdP using either SAML or OIDC.
-5. Once authenticated, the identity provider securely sends the user profile details to Scalekit.
+5. Post-authentication, the IdP sends the user's profile details to Scalekit.
 6. Scalekit will redirect the user to the Redirect URI that is configured as part of Authorization URL (in Step 2) with a one-time code.
-7. Your application will send the one-time code along with your API credentials to fetch the user identity and profile information (that’s shared by the identity provider)
+7. Your application exchanges the one-time code along with your API credentials to fetch the user details shared by the IdP
 8. Based on the user details received from Scalekit, your application will create a session, login the user to your product, and allow the user to access the resource(s).

 ## Implement Single Sign-on